|Q: How is the balance point related to axle weights?|

 |Q: How does the percent column work?|

-When some pallets weigh more than others, a base weight must be selected.
-It is usually easiest to select the weight that appears most often.
+When some pallets weigh more than others, it is usually easiest to choose the weight that appears most often to be the base weight.

 For example suppose a truckload has the following pallet weights: